 Please note that the limited capacity does mean that there is a risk that we might have to turn people away: For the moment we are not operating a booking system but that option may have to be considered.

-If we provide service sheets at seating locations they are to be taken away by those attending.
+If we provide weekly notice sheets at seating locations they are able to be taken away by those attending.

 If we provide any service books at seating locations they will have been quarantined before the service and will be quarantined again for 2-3 days after the service.

 There will be no passing around of collection plates during any service: A plate, box or other container will be made available for people to drop donations into it – after 72hrs quarantine the donations will then be able to be banked.
 The preferred option at present is that donations and regular giving be made online or by standing orders wherever possible.

 Please maintain social distancing at all times within the church.

 Toilet facilities may be made available for those attending services at St John’s.
 Hand sanitizer is provided within the toilet area.
 Those using the toilet need to be careful to maintain social distancing whilst moving to and from the toilet area.